Skip to content

 Here is the basic concepts of Kafka Connect integration with Kafka Cluster and external systems

 • Connector represents a logical job to move data from / to Kafka to / from external systems.
-Apache Camel offers open source Kafka connectors, or we can implement our own.
+Apache Camel offers open source Kafka connectors, or developers can implement their own connector.

 • Workers are JVMs running the connectors.
 For production deployment workers run in cluster or "distributed mode", and leverage the Kafka consumer group management protocol to scale tasks horizontally.